andrasq/node-qconfig/Readme.md

 * short, simple, no dependencies
 * hierarchical, with multiple inheritance
+* inheritance hierarchy can be configured by absolute name name or by regular expression
 * configurable config file loader
 * can find config directory along filepath
 * shareable, can be called from multiple places